August 2025

 Cindy Kaufman

-I find myself drawn to abstract illustrative floral themes, exploring the vibrant colors and the exuberant life energy they emit.
-I want to capture the essence of flora and the emotions they evoke.
+I find myself drawn to abstracted floral and landscape themes, exploring the vibrant colors and the exuberant life energy found within.
+I want to capture the essence of the natural environment as well as the emotional impact I receive.
 The subject appears to be alive, virtually jumping off the canvas, immersing the viewer into a magical world/space.
 I create art that brings joy; art that has the power to transform not only interior space but also the human spirit.

 Open August 10.